-- Protocol 1 Trust Boards must ensure that their accounting arrangements comply with the current Academy Trust Handbook, Academies Accounts Direction and any relevant SORP. - Protocol 2 Boards of Directors of Academy Trust Companies, must 1) follow Diocesan auditing requirements in relation to accounting for Church assets; and 2) prepare a financial scheme of delegation, (a copy of which must be provided to the Diocesan Schools Commissioner); and 3) determine who will be responsible for accounting in line with the Scheme of Delegation and the Academy Trust Handbook and notify the Diocese of such arrangements. - Protocol 3 The Diocese may require from Governing Boards qualitative, authenticated and accurate financial information (including, but not limited to, details of anticipated and actual expenditure and income, a financial forecast and a 5-year budget plan), in a form and at times determined by the Diocese.
-Governing Boards may also be required to provide copies of any returns made to the ESFA. - Protocol 5 Trust Boards of Catholic Academy Trust Companies must create and maintain a register for Persons with Significant Control. - Protocol 6 Trust Boards must pay the Diocesan contribution for its schools as stipulated from time to time by the Archbishop. - Protocol 7 Trust Boards must recognise and manage present and future risks, including contingency and business continuity planning, to ensure continued and effective operation.
+- Protocol 1 Governing Boards must ensure that their accounting arrangements comply with the law (and in the case of an Academy Trust Company with the current Academy Trust Handbook, Academies Accounts Direction and any relevant SORP). - Protocol 2 Boards of Directors of Academy Trust Companies, must 1) follow Diocesan auditing requirements in relation to accounting for Church assets; and 2) prepare a financial scheme of delegation, (a copy of which must be provided to the Diocesan Schools Commissioner); and 3) determine who will be responsible for accounting in line with the Scheme of Delegation and the Academy Trust Handbook and notify the Diocese of such arrangements. - Protocol 3 The Diocese may require from Governing Boards qualitative, authenticated and accurate financial information (including, but not limited to, details of anticipated and actual expenditure and income, a financial forecast and a 5-year budget plan), in a form and at times determined by the Diocese.
+Governing Boards may also be required to provide copies of any returns made to the ESFA. - Protocol 5 Governing Boards of Catholic Academy Trust Companies must create and maintain a register for Persons with Significant Control. - Protocol 6 Governing Boards must pay the Diocesan contribution as stipulated from time to time by the Diocesan Bishop. - Protocol 7 Governing Boards must recognise and manage present and future risks, including contingency and business continuity planning, to ensure continued and effective operation.
 Governing Boards may be required to provide a report on risk management to the Diocese during each academic year.